First AI for deep super-resolution wide-field imaging in radio astronomy: unveiling structure in ESO 137--006: Results and discussion

 Generally speaking, on both bands, one can observe the high level of detail achieved by uSARA and AIRI in comparison with CLEAN, particularly noticeable within the lobes of the radio galaxy.
 As opposed to the maps produced by CLEAN, whose resolution is, by design, restricted due to the convolution with the restoring beam, uSARA and AIRI maps show a wealth of filamentary detail within the radio lobes of ESO~137--006.
 These improvements also come with some pixelation effects, more noticeable in AIRI's reconstructions, in super-resolved structures around the galactic core/jets.

 The ability of both uSARA and AIRI to capture complex structure is further showcased when looking at the zoom on ESO~137--007 at low band (a similar observation is made at high band), in contrast with CLEAN (panel (f) of each figure).
 In fact, the filamentary detail of its jet is not recovered in the CLEAN convolved model image.
-Instead, it is left in the residual image and therefore only seen in the CLEAN restored image (panel (f') of Figure~\ref{fig:wsclean}). uSARA and AIRI also deliver further reconstruction depth, recovering lower signal intensities than CLEAN.
-Last but not least, one can notice that AIRI further improves the reconstruction dynamic range over uSARA, as is apparent from the recovered faint compact sources at high band in panel (c) of each figure (a similar observation is made at low band).
+Instead, it is left in the residual image and therefore only seen in the CLEAN restored image (panel (f') of Figure~\ref{fig:wsclean}). uSARA and AIRI also deliver further reconstruction depth, recovering lower signal intensities than CLEAN. {Additional examination of the bright super-resolved point-like sources South of the jet showcases the improvement in resolution brought by both AIRI and uSARA.} Last but not least, one can notice that AIRI further improves the reconstruction dynamic range over uSARA, as is apparent from the recovered faint compact sources at high band in panel (c) of each figure (a similar observation is made at low band).
 These sources are also visible in the CLEAN restored image (panel (c')), even though not directly recovered in the CLEAN model image (panel (c)).
-This supports the fact that they are real and not hallucination artefacts of the DNN.
+This supports the fact that they are real and not hallucination artefacts of the DNN. {AIRI also seems to be less sensitive to calibration errors which take the form of extended ringing structure around ESO~137--006 (panels (a) and (d) of Figures~\ref{fig:sara}-\ref{fig:airi})}.

 Since the low and high band images are produced completely independently, flux measurements of unresolved sources provide an important cross-check of results.
 Table~\ref{tab:agn} summarises flux measurements of the AGN.
-We can see that all three methods recover the same flux, to within the error bars, and that the spectrum is relatively flat, as expected from an AGN.
-Furthermore, spectral index maps of ESO~137--006 obtained from uSARA and AIRI images (Figures~\ref{fig:sara}-\ref{fig:airi}, panel (g)) are in broad agreement with the findings of \citet{ramatsoku20} based on the CLEAN images, where the lobes exhibit steep spectra, with a spectral index close to 5 at the tails.
+We can see that all three methods recover almost the same flux, and that the spectrum is relatively flat, as expected from an AGN.
+Furthermore, spectral index maps of ESO~137--006 obtained from uSARA and AIRI images (Figures~\ref{fig:sara}-\ref{fig:airi}, panel (g)) are in broad agreement with the findings of \citet{ramatsoku20} based on the CLEAN images {of ESO~137--006 at close frequencies}, where the lobes exhibit steep spectra, with a spectral index close to 5 at the tails.